openedx/openedx-events/docs/concepts/openedx-events.rst

 .. note:: Django includes a "signal dispatcher", which helps decoupled applications get notified when actions occur elsewhere in the framework.
 In a nutshell, signals allow certain senders to notify a set of receivers that some action has taken place.
 They're especially useful when many pieces of code may be interested in the same events.

-Events are primarily used as a communication method between internal services by leveraging Django Signals and external services using the :doc:`../concepts/event-bus`, making them the standard communication mechanism within the Open edX ecosystem.
+Events are primarily used as a communication method between internal services by leveraging Django Signals and external services using the :ref:`Event Bus`, making them the standard communication mechanism within the Open edX ecosystem.

 How Do Open edX Events Work?
 ****************************

 Open edX Events are implemented by a class called `OpenEdxPublicSignal`_, which inherits from `Django's Signals class` and adds behaviors specific to the Open edX ecosystem.
 Thanks to this design, ``OpenEdxPublicSignal`` leverages the functionality of Django signals, allowing developers to apply their existing knowledge of the Django framework.
-You can review the :doc:`Open edX Events Tooling <../reference/events-tooling>` documentation for more information on the tooling available for working with Open edX events.
+You can review the :ref:`Events Tooling` documentation for more information on the tooling available for working with Open edX events.

 .. _events architecture: